-In the ceiling is an LED light and a motorised extractor fan controlled by a switch mounted on the outside of the bathroom door.
-A blown air duct is fitted near the floor, and a plastic mat prevents damage to the shower tray when not in use.
-FITTED EQUIPMENT
+Lighting in the bathroom is provided by an LED light, the switch of which also operates the motorised extractor fan in the ceiling.
+A blown warm air duct is fitted near the floor and a plastic mat prevents damage to the shower tray when not in use.

-The toilet is fed through its own integral water supply and is serviced via a door on the offside of the vehicle.
+The toilet is fed through its own integral water supply and is serviced from the rear of the vehicle by opening the nearside rear door.